davidrichards/davidrichards.github.io/_posts/2016-5-6-bet-on-coworkers.markdown

 At times we are asked to be all of these things.
 When the rest of a business understands the kind of intellectual and emotional gamut we're working with, developers are given a lot more slack when things go wrong.

-Over their lifetimes, I might think I could predict how well they'd do.
-I wouldn't think this is a very sure bet though.
+Over their lifetimes, I might think I could predict how well others might do.
+This isn't a very sure bet though, I don't think.
 Developers often find their happy place and do incredible work, whatever they're bringing to the table.  **The exercise might be more useful to see the strengths and weaknesses that apply to me the most.**

 Beyond coder styles, there are still qualities that I think are hard for me to recognize in the drama of the day.
 Kindness, optimism, punctuality, respect, openness, even honesty are things I can lose in the savage race to meet deadlines or get a system running again.

 Honesty is a particularly tricky one for me.
 It's not that I start lying to get ahead.
 It's that I don't want people to see me struggle with a problem so I hide that I'm stuck.
-Or, I don't step back to think if my perspective is convenient or insightful.
-I can sometimes see the worst in people and assume I know their motivations.
-Or the toughest one of them all, **trying to guess when a feature will be delivered.**
+Or, I don't step back to think whether my perspective is convenient or insightful.
+Or the toughest one of them all, **trying to guess when a feature will be delivered.**  That's a challenge to any developer trying to be honest.

 In business school, we used to talk about **Career Limiting Moves**.
 The idea was to try to never flub up so bad that our career as a manager and eventual executive would be permanently damaged.